 Coeliacs and those with gluten intolerance should avoid gluten.
 On the whole though, if you don’t show a reaction to gluten then avoiding it can mean that you are missing out on some wholesome grains.
-Gluten-free isn’t necessarily healthier, but these recipes look delicious and if you are sharing them it is great to accommodate guests with special dietary requirements!
+Gluten-free isn’t necessarily healthier, but these recipes are delicious and if you are sharing them, it feels good to accommodate guests with special dietary requirements!

-Refined sugar is really bad for your health – many of these recipes have alternatives to traditional icing decoration and look incredible.
+We all know that refined sugar is really bad for our health – many of these recipes have alternatives to traditional icing decoration and look incredible.